 You might engage in more deep work, be more present with your loved ones, or follow more creative pursuits.
 Our society has long praised the hustling, busybee archetype, but we’re now waking up to the idea that busywork isn’t necessarily valuable.
 And it certainly doesn’t help our stress levels.

-When you automate your work, you streamline your day and create room for more of what you love.
+When you automate your work, you streamline your day and create room for more of what you love, whatever that is!

-Other benefits are that automation reduces human error (especially when it comes to tasks involving data entry), it can help prevent burnout, and it can help you be more productive.
+Another benefit is that automation reduces human error (especially when it comes to tasks involving data entry).
+Automation can also prevent burnout, while helping you be more productive.

 Let’s take a look at the types of tasks that are perfect candidates for automation.
 Which of these would you be happy to move off your plate?